 Specifies which extensions are allowed for uploaded files.
 You can restrict the types of uploaded files by entering a limited list of extensions separated by semicolons, for example: gif;jpg;doc;pdf

 This allows you to block users from uploading potentially dangerous files, such as ASPX scripts.
-If no value is specified, uploading will be allowed for all file types.
+If no value is specified, uploading is allowed for all file types.